 Scheduling and committing to date night during this new normal is so important to maintain a healthy relationship.
-Being locked in the house together means we all have to find creative, intentional ways to spend quality time with each other.
+Being locked in the house together means we all have to find creative, intentional ways to spend time with each other.
 “Whether it’s a game night, movie night or something more romantic, nurturing your relationship and cultivating meaningful connection, especially in the midst of a world crisis, is critical,” says Dr. Racine Henry, a marriage and family therapist in New York.

 Set up a backyard picnic.